dfki-ric/pytransform3d/doc/source/transformations.rst

 2. :math:`||\boldsymbol{\omega}|| = 0` and :math:`||\boldsymbol{v}|| = 1`
    (only translation).

-In case 1 we can compute the screw axis from screw parameters :math:`(\boldsymbol{q}, \hat{\boldsymbol{s}}, h)` as
+In case 1, we can compute the screw axis from screw parameters :math:`(\boldsymbol{q}, \hat{\boldsymbol{s}}, h)` as

 .. math::

     \mathcal{S} = \left[ \begin{array}{c}\hat{\boldsymbol{s}} \\ \boldsymbol{q} \times \hat{\boldsymbol{s}} + h \hat{\boldsymbol{s}}\end{array} \right]

-In case 2 ...
-TODO
+In case 2, :math:`h` is infinite and we directly translate along :math:`\hat{\boldsymbol{s}}`.

 With the additional parameter :math:`\theta` we can then define a complete transformation through its exponential coordinates :math:`\mathcal{S} \theta`.
+This is a minimal representation as it only needs 6 values.